The Two RV Gypsies: Full-Time RVers

 Situated at the head of the Passage Canal on the western edge of Prince William Sound, the community of Whittier is approximately 60 miles southeast of Anchorage.
 Leaving Palmer, the two RV Gypsies had to drive through Anchorage again, then on into Whittier.

 Below: Karen Duquette took a quick photo of H2Oasis Indoor Waterpark at 1520 O'Malley Road, Anchorage as they drove by it in their RV.
-They did not stop because it just is not always possible to find a big enough space to stop when traveling in the RV.
+They did NOT stop because it just is not always possible to find a big enough space to stop when traveling in the RV.

 the only indoor waterpark in Alaska

 Below: Beluga Point scenic viewpoint and photo spot with a commanding view of Turnagain Arm.
 It is often a good place to see beluga whales - the only all-white whale.
-No whales were seen by the two RV Gypsies while they were there, but there were mountain goats on the mountain across the street; however a telescope or binoculars were needed to see them.
+NO whales were seen by the two RV Gypsies while they were there, but there were mountain goats on the mountain across the street; however a telescope or binoculars were needed to see them.

 Beluga Point scenic viewpoint